 Incident reports are utilized in the clinical setting when an error has occurred (i.e., medication error, injury involving a student, client, staff, visitor, etc.).
-In the event that an accident or error occurs, the student will immediately notify the instructor.
-The nurse manager/charge nurse, physician, and the patient will then be notified according to facility policy.
-The student is responsible for writing an Amarillo College Nursing Program incident report.
+If an accident or error occurs, the student will immediately notify the instructor.
+The nurse manager/charge nurse, physician, and patient will then be notified according to facility policy.
+The student is responsible for writing an Amarillo College Associate Degree Program incident report.
 The completed report will be stored in the student's file.
 The student will also schedule a conference with the clinical instructor to discuss the error.
-The purpose of the conference is to critically think through the error and problem solve to prevent further occurrences.
+The purpose of the conference is to critically think through the error and problem-solve to prevent further occurrences.